Kirov7/CouloyDB/README.md

 # 🔥 CouloyDB & Kuloy 🔥

-CouloyDB's goal is to compromise between performance and storage costs, as an alternative to Redis in some scenarios.
+CouloyDB's goal is to compromise between performance and storage costs, as an alternative to memory KV storage like Redis in some scenarios.

 ## 🌟 What is CouloyDB & Kuloy?